donadams1969/valor-ai/README.md

 """
 verify.py – VALOR AI evidence-hash verifier

-CLI utility that reads a `VALOR-genesis.json` (or any similarly formatted manifest) and verifies that every file listed in the manifest is present on disk **and** matches its recorded SHA-256 digest.
+CLI utility that reads a `VALOR-genesis.json` (or similarly formatted manifest) and verifies that every file listed in the manifest is present on disk and matches its recorded SHA-256 digest.

 Usage:
-    valor-verify proof/VALOR-genesis.json         # verify all files
+    ./verify.py proof/VALOR-genesis.json              # verify all files
-    valor-verify proof/VALOR-genesis.json README.md  # subset
+    ./verify.py proof/VALOR-genesis.json README.md    # verify specific files

-Exit status 0 when all checks pass, 1 otherwise.
+Exit status: 0 when all checks pass, 1 otherwise.
 """

 import argparse